aartikov/Replica/README.md

 <h1 align="center">Replica</h1>

 <div align="center">
-  Android library for organizing of network communication in a declarative way.
+  KMM library for organizing of network communication in a declarative way.
 </div>
 <div align="center">
   <strong>Developed in <a href="https://mobileup.ru/">MobileUp</a> company.</strong>